Conquistador (Maynard Ferguson album): Reissues

 In 2003, Conquistador was reissued by Columbia/Legacy along with 1974's Chameleon, both with remastered sound and new essays.

 Trivia

 Maynard Ferguson's arrangement of "Gonna Fly Now" was used for the opening of the Toronto newscast CityPulse from the early 1980s into the 1990s (with newer arrangements keeping the same melody used until the mid 2000s).
+Television stations in the United States also used it for their news programming, including WAAY-TV in Huntsville, Alabama; WCMH-TV in Columbus, Ohio; WMT-TV in Cedar Rapids, Iowa (now KGAN); and WRET-TV in Charlotte, North Carolina (now WCNC-TV).

 Maynard Ferguson's arrangement of "Theme from Star Trek" was used as the opening for The Larry King Show talk radio program on the Mutual Radio Network, focusing on the recording improvisations rather than the main melody, although the piece in full could be heard on occasion at the close of his program.
 Jay Chattaway, who produced the album and worked on most of the arrangements on the album, would go on to compose music scores for Star Trek: The Next Generation and its respected spinoffs; Deep Space Nine and Voyager, along with the prequel Enterprise.